 Fasten off leaving long tail for securing to bag.

 You could salvage a strap from an old purse you already own, or hit up the thrift store in search of an old bag there as well.
 For the bag pictured, I actually brainstormed with the employee at the fabric counter of my local craft store.
-She recommended using faux leather from their home decor department, so I purchased the smallest cut I could (1/8 yard) for only $1.40 on sale!
+She recommended using faux leather from their home décor department, so I made a purchase of the smallest cut I could (1/8 yard) for only $1.40 on sale!
 I then cut off a 3/4″ strip and trimmed it to length (about 46″).
-Then I used my rivet tool just like I did on the Life’s a Beach bag and it worked like a charm!
+Then I used my rivet tool, just like I did on the Life’s a Beach bag, and it worked like a charm!
 I will keep an eye on this strap to make sure that it does not begin to stretch, or otherwise cease to function.
 If this ends up not being a viable option, I’ll be sure to update this post but as of right now I am super hopeful – especially at that cost!

-The lining, zipper, zippered pocket, and inside pouches are all optional for this pattern.
+The lining, zipper, zippered pocket, and inside pouches are all optional for this pattern, however because crochet crossbody bags can sometimes stretch, I didn’t want to lose any small trinkets that I may want to put inside.
 I have never added a zippered pocket to a lining myself, so I watched this excellent video tutorial, then positioned the cell phone and pen pocket directly across from it.
 I then inserted the lining and top zipper as per this tutorial and I couldn’t be happier with the final result!

 Will you be lining and adding a zipper to yours?
 I think it’s fine without, and certainly faster – and cheaper to make!
 On the other hand, it sure does take the project up a notch, don’t you think?
-I hope you absolutely love your Foldover Crossbody bag, and be sure to tag me with @HeartHookHome on social media when you share photos!
+It’s the perfect accessory to any outfit.
+I hope you absolutely love your Foldover Crossbody bag crochet pattern, and be sure to tag me with @HeartHookHome on social media when you share photos!
 I can’t wait to see!